OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/20 October 2018.md

 - The shooter was mind-programmed; the programming was linked to **CIA** activity.
 - Increasing global frequency of mass shootings, stabbings, and car rammings is a manifestation of long-foreseen **Greenbaum** programming and sociopolitical manipulation.
 - **Macron** was confirmed to be homosexual.
+- The location of the shooting near the new Kerch Strait Bridge connecting Crimea to Russia is seen as symbolic.

+---

+## Esoteric Work & Personal Development

+- The spiral (e.g., Golden Ratio structures) acts more as an attractor or transducer of information rather than carrying intrinsic informational content.
+- Its function depends on contextual factors and can amplify or channel information.

 ---